Navigate the brief menu below to find the answers to your questions.

 A: For live classes, materials are provided on the first day of class.
 After the class, you will have access to online practice questions for a full year.
 For live webinars, course materials are mailed 2-4 business days after your course registration.
 With on-demand courses, materials are available in your online Everblue course portal.

 Q: Can I get materials early for the live class to begin studying?

 A: To avoid the extra costs of printing and shipping, we will not send materials early to a student attending a live classroom training.
 There are a number of online resources available on Everblue's student portal.
-If you choose to begin studying before the class begins, we recommend that you browse the course portal and utilize these resource available.
+If you choose to begin studying before the class begins, we recommend that you browse the course portal and utilize these resources.

 Q: Does Everblue provide job placement after completion of all required courses?

 A: No. We do not provide job placement, but we frequently refer students to job openings from our partners and customers.
 We have many great hiring success stories.
 To see a listing of open job positions, please visit our Job Board.